TheImagingSource/tiscamera/doc/pages/camera-ip-conf.rst

 .. warning::

-   **CAUTION: This can break the camera.
-Use at own risk!**
+   **CAUTION: Failures when upgrading the firmware can make the camera unusable.
+Use at your own risk!**

 Troubleshooting
 ===============

 - The camera is not detected.
-  If the camera is not detected, there are various possible reasons.
+  There might be several issues to consider:

-  - Assure the camera responds as expected.
+  - Ensure the camera is responding as it should.
     This can be done via wireshark.
-If an gvcp pong arrives, the camera responds correctly.
+If a gvcp pong arrives, the camera is responding correctly.
-  - Turn of the firewall.
+  - Turn off the firewall.
-    It could be filtered
+    The firewall might be blocking the packages.
-  - Turn of rp_filter
+  - Turn off rp_filter.
     rp_filter is a kernel module that drops packets from addresses that are not within the address range of the configured network.
-    If the camera happens to use LLA or a static IP not within the configured network.
+    If the camera happens to use LLA (or a static IP not within the configured network).
 This may be the reason.
-    To temporarily turn off the rp_filter execute:
+    To temporarily turn off the rp_filter, execute:

     .. code-block:: sh